adamConnerSax/Frames-map-reduce/Readme.md

 Also included, in the Frames.Folds (and Frames.Folds.Maybe, Frames.Folds.General) module,
 are some helpful functions for building folds of Frames from folds over each column, specified either individually or via a constraint on all the columns being folded over.

+There is a helper for a common map-reduce, namely an aggregation where keys of one type are merged to some smaller set of keys and some data columns are aggregated on the merged group.
+Given a function from old keys to new keys (as records) and a fold over the data expressing the aggregation, this function will build the fold to do the aggregation.
+And there is a helper function for building the data fold from folds for each field.

 NB: The functions which operate on ```Record rs```, ```record (Maybe :.
 ElField) rs``` and ```Applicative f => record (f :.
 ElField)```, have the same names but reside in